 This is an ideal program for families interested in adopting an older child or children, a sibling group, or a child with some health issues or special needs.
 Length of time between referral and travel is short.
 Parents generally travel to Peru within three months of formally accepting the referral of their child.

 Once in the country, the family will first meet with MIMP/DGA staff in their main Lima office, and then travel to the location of the child’s orphanage (if not in the Lima area).
 The first 4 days are spent visiting with the child in the orphanage.
 On the fifth day, the couple takes the child with them to their apartment for a week long placement period.
-The family will care for the child for the next 1-2 weeks, with a psychologist from MIMP meeting with the family to assess how the bonding process with the child is going.
-Provided bonding with the family is going well, the psychologist will issue the administrative resolution approving the adoption after the first week.
+The family will care for the child for the next 2 weeks, with a psychologist from MIMP meeting with the family to assess how the bonding process with the child is going.
+Provided bonding with the family is going well, the psychologist will issue the administrative resolution approving the adoption after this time period.